Skip to main content

 Resignation

 A Worker can terminate their engagement for any reason without cause.
-The usual notice period for a Worker's resignation is two months, unless the Worker is within their probationary period.
-During the probationary period, a Worker may resign with one hour's notice.
+The usual notice period is two months, unless the Worker is within their probationary period.
+If within a probationary period, Worker can provide notice and the engagement will end on the day the notice is delivered unless a later day is specified.

 How an EOR Can Help You Win Fast